lando-cal/tech-notes/docs/bc.md

 ## Divide one number into another and show two decimal places

+The `scale` variable sets the number of significant digits.

 `echo "scale=2 ; 7 / 3" | bc`

 ## Convert decimal to hexadecimal